AliMehrpour/SelfDrivingCar-Term2-P1-ExtendedKalmanFilter/README.md

 # Extended Kalman Filter
-This Project first project of second term of Udacity Self-Driving Car Nanodegree program.
+This Project is first project of second term of Udacity Self-Driving Car Nanodegree program.
 The goal is to apply Extended Kalman Filter to data from LIDAR and RADAR sensors by C++.

 ## Content
 - `scr` contains source code:
   - `main.cpp` - loads data, calls a function to run the Kalman filter, calls a function to calculate RMSE
+  - `data_source.cpp` - load input data into measurement and ground truth vectors
   - `fusion_ekf.cpp` - initializes the filter, calls the predict function, calls the update function
   - `kalman_filter.cpp`- defines the predict function, the update function for lidar, and the update function for radar
   - `tools.cpp` - a function to calculate RMSE and the Jacobian matrix